BadBrahmin/Pre-BigBinary/daily_entry.md

 - Finished the piece on Optimising React (Problem_2).
 - First draft of Rewrite vs Refactor done.
 - Setup API and associated files for the backend of feature.

+## Feb 20, 2020

+- Updated the final loom video link.
+- Finished the piece on Rewrite vs Refactor (Problem_3).
+- Worked on the frontend of the feature.
+Basic integration and components.